syncfusion-content/asp.netmvc-docs/aspnetmvc/ListView/Dimensions.md

 ---
 layout: post
-title: 18-Dimensions
+title: Dimensions
-description: 1.8 dimensions
+description: dimensions
 platform: ejmvc
 control: ListView
 documentation: ug
 ---

-# 1.8 Dimensions
+# Dimensions

 To customize the ListView dimensions, Width and Height properties are used.